 Finding time to be in the shop or garage can be the hardest part of any motorcycle project.
 I think if you're not continuously making some kind of progress it's easy for the motorcycle to end up on the back burner.
 Eventually being buried under yard tools and the kids bicycles along with all of your good intentions.
 I haven't had nearly as much time with the bike over the past few weeks as I would like.
-Stealing a few minutes here and there isn't really the right way to get anything accomplished, but I've been determine to hit my deadline.
+Stealing a few minutes here and there isn't really the right way to get anything accomplished, but I've been determined to hit my deadline.
 So cramming in a few minutes here and there is what I have been doing.

-I specifically chose one day and set aside some time that evening to install the TC Bros hardtail.
+I specifically chose one day and set aside sometime that evening to install the TC Bros hardtail.
 Getting this hardtail installed is the next big step I need to get done if there is any chance of hitting that deadline.
-With that in mind I measured everything until I was confident in where the tail was sitting on the frame.
+With that in mind, I measured everything until I was confident in where the tail was sitting on the frame.
 I fired up the TIG and set in some tacks.
 Once that was done I was eager to start welding the two pieces permanently together.
 I did one final check to make sure everything was lined up correctly.
 It was evident right away the something went wrong and the tail was out of place.
 I cut off the tacks, adjusted the tail, measured twice, and re-tacked.
 Once again I checked my measurements and found that it wasn't lined up correctly.
-Lets try this again, third time's the charm.
+Let's try this again, third time's the charm.